ibm-cloud-docs/assistant-data/index.md

 ## How it works
 {: #index-how-it-works}

-This diagram illustrates how the product works:
+This diagram illustrates how the product delivers an omnichannel customer experience:

 ![Flow diagram of the service](images/simple-overview.png)

-- Users interact with your application through the user **interface** that you implement.
+- Users interact with your application through the **custom client user interface** that you implement.
 For example, a simple chat window or a mobile app, or even a robot with a voice interface.
 The client application can be hosted either inside or outside the {{site.data.keyword.icp4dfull_notm}} infrastructure.

 - Your application can interact with the following resources: